samperay/CKA/studyguide/applifecycle/applifecyclemgmt.md

 - RollingUpdate (Default Strategy)

 ### Recreate
-One way to upgrade these to a newer version is to destroy all of these and then create newer versions of application instances meaning first destroy the five running instances and then deploy five new instances of the new application version.
+One way to upgrade these to a newer version is to destroy all of these and then create newer versions of application instances meaning first destroy the running instances and then deploy the new instances of the new application version.

 The problem with this as you can imagine is that during the period after the older versions are down and before any newer version is up the application is down and inaccessible to users this strategy is known as the Recreate strategy.